TheJesusFish/Retrotink-DV1-Profile-Repository/README.md

 # Retrotink-DV1-Profile-Repository
-A repository for folks with brain worms and a penchant for poor financial decisions

 ## Nonsense
 This repository was created (and is maintained) by a monster.
 Their brain worms are akin to Ophiocordyceps unilateralis, forcing their host to perfectly rotate and crop their MiSTer games before they are allowed autonomy.
 Their suffering is your gain - congratulations.